October 13, 2021

 EdApp features a built-in LMS translation tool that uses Google’s Machine Learning Cloud Translation Engine, providing you with the ability to translate courses into over 100 languages in just a few clicks.
 Whether you’re creating lessons or quizzes from scratch, importing existing courses, or deploying courses from its course library, EdApp’s translation tool allows you to deploy courses in multiple languages at scale.

 Self-paced learning is the ideal solution in giving your learners a flexible learning experience.
 This learning approach is made easier with a mobile learning strategy.
 However, this is not just simply making training accessible across multiple devices, but rather utilizing smartphone technology in developing effective training programs.
-By delivering eLearning materials on a mobile app, employees can easily complete their microlessons anytime and anywhere, in just a couple of minutes.
+By delivering eLearning materials on a mobile app, employees can easily complete their microlessons on data entry training courses anytime and anywhere, in just a couple of minutes.
 It’s possible whether the employees are on-site, at production centers, out delivering products, or at the office.
 You can even leverage features such as push notifications to inform learners of new lessons or remind them of deadlines.

 Marley Spoon, one of EdApp’s clients in the food service industry, has demonstrated how mobile learning helped them amidst the unprecedented challenges brought by COVID-19.
 Mobile Learning, with the support of EdApp LMS, allowed Marley Spoon to onboard hundreds of new employees and provide vital information such as food hygiene training and procedures in just a short period of time.
 It serves as the best modern learning solution at a time where face-to-face training isn’t possible due to the pandemic.